 If you find yourself with puffy skin, blemishes, dark circles, or redness, you may want to get checked for a food intolerance.
 "Generally, if the body doesn’t like something you eat, it will create a negative response within 72-hours of consumption," says Vivian.
 Food intolerances can be hard to isolate, however, limiting potential trigger foods can prevent reactions.
 "If you have no plans to stop eating these foods, work with a skin therapist to target the symptoms," says Vivian.
 Adding: "As therapists, we appreciate there are more important things in life than skin, however, in this instance it can be a potential looking glass into your health and should be considered as a motivator to make changes."

 Whatever your feelings on Sydney's lockout laws, they potentially have one upside in that they force a reduction in the type of inflammation caused by boozing.
 On the flip-side, Melbourne's prolonged drinking hours can be bad news for anyone seeking glowy skin.
 "Lengthy drinking sessions flood the body with toxins and cause dehydration," says Vivian.
 "The foods often consumed to assist the next day's hangover aren’t that great for the skin either…" (Fact: Cheeseburgers aren't exactly a known skin superfood.)

 Excessive alcohol consumption can result in a condition known as "wine face", marked by fine lines and wrinkles, and dark circles under the eyes.
-Prevention is better than cure, with Vivian recommending limiting both quantity of alcohol as well as time spent imbibing.
+Prevention is better than cure, with Vivian recommending limiting both alcohol as well as time spent imbibing.
 "Maintaining hydration levels whilst drinking can also help counteract the physical effects of alcohol," he says.
 Consider making most weekdays alcohol-free, and opt for sugar-free mixers (such as mineral water) when you do indulge.